Gravitational Waves from First-Order Phase Transitions Assisted by Temperature-Enhanced Scatterings: Gravitational wave prediction

 Our computation proceeds by first scanning over the parameters \(p\) and \(c\) to generate a set of effective potentials for different choices of the temperature-enhanced scattering term.
 For each parameter point, we compute the bounce action \(S_3(T)/T\) as a function of temperature to extract the nucleation temperature \(T_n\).
 Using \(T_n\), we then determine the strength parameter \(\alpha\) by calculating the released latent heat, and evaluate \(\beta/H\) from the temperature derivative of the bounce action at nucleation:

+All bounce actions and tunneling profiles were computed with the public package \texttt{CosmoTransitions}~\cite{Wainwright:2011kj}, into which we incorporated the $cT^{p}\phi^{2}$ term. \footnote{The implementation modifies only the scalar mass matrix passed to \texttt{CosmoTransitions}; no additional thermal prefactors or mass resummations are introduced.} For validation, we cross-checked representative points using an independent overshoot/undershoot routine described in Appendix~\ref{app:bounce}, finding agreement at the few-percent level.

+The scattering-induced contribution $cT^{p}\phi^{2}$ is incorporated only through the field-dependent mass in the \emph{tree-level} curvature entering $V_{\rm eff}(\phi,T)$.
+The remaining thermal free-energy contributions are computed using the exact bosonic and fermionic integrals $J_{B,F}(m^{2}/T^{2})$, without employing a high-temperature expansion.
+This avoids double counting: the same mediator loop responsible for $cT^{p}\phi^{2}$ is \textit{not} reinserted into the thermal functions $J_{B,F}$, where the propagators are already thermally dressed.
+Consequently, the nucleation action and thermodynamic parameters $\{\alpha,\,\beta/H,\,T_n\}$ are evaluated from a potential in which the scattering correction appears \emph{once and only once}, in agreement with the static-limit derivation of Appendix~\ref{app:matsubara}.

-We use the package \texttt{cosmoTransitions}, \cite{Wainwright:2011kj}, to solve the above equation.
-Once these thermal parameters are known, individual contributions \(\Omega_{\mathrm{col}}\), \(\Omega_{\mathrm{sw}}\), and \(\Omega_{\mathrm{turb}}\) to the GW spectrum are evaluated using semi-analytic formulae that encode the known dependence on \(\alpha\), \(\beta/H\), \(v_w\), and the nucleation temperature \(T_n\).
+Once these thermal parameters are known, individual contributions \(\Omega_{\mathrm{col}}\), \(\Omega_{\mathrm{sw}}\), and \(\Omega_{\mathrm{turb}}\) to the GW spectrum are evaluated using the semi-analytic expressions above.
 This approach captures the essential physics of GW generation from expanding and colliding bubbles, as well as the subsequent sound waves and turbulence in the plasma.